segni-tafesse/ethio_agri_smart/lib/data/Banana.md

 5. Diuron: Diuron is a pre-emergent herbicide that is often used to control annual grasses and broadleaf weeds in banana plantations.
 It can provide long-lasting weed control.

-It is important to note that the use of herbicides should be done following proper guidelines and regulations, as misuse or overuse can have negative impacts on the environment and human health.
-It is always recommended to consult with a professional or local agricultural extension office for guidance on herbicide use in banana plantations.
 # Toxicity
-## What substances are toxic in bananas?
-Cadmium and mercury are majorly responsible for increased toxicity of CaC2 treated banana.
+Bananas are not toxic to humans.
+They are a safe and nutritious fruit to consume.
+However, it is important to note that some individuals may have allergies or sensitivities to bananas, which can cause symptoms such as itching, swelling, or difficulty breathing.
+If you have any concerns or experience any adverse reactions after consuming bananas, it is recommended to consult with a healthcare professional.
 # Harvesting
 Bananas are harvested raw and ripened artificially.
 The dwarf bananas are ready for harvest within 11- 14 months after planting, while tall cultivars take about 14-16 months to harvest.
 A bunch usually takes 90-120 days to mature after shooting, depending on climate and cultural practices.
 # Pruning
-## What is pruning in Apple?

 By cutting back damaged and unproductive areas, you make way for new, healthy growth to emerge.
 Pruning also helps improve your harvest the following season.

 What is the best time to prune banana trees?
 The best time to prune a banana tree is during the active growing season and after it bears fruit.

-## PROCESS
+## What  time is best for  pruning of Banana
 Brown, yellowing and damaged leaves draw energy away from your banana tree that could be put toward new growth or better – more fruits.
 By cutting back damaged and unproductive areas, you make way for new, healthy growth to emerge.
 Pruning also helps improve your harvest the following season
 # Crop Distance
 The required distance for banana trees in a plantation depends on the specific variety of banana being grown and the cultivation practices being employed.
 However, a general guideline for spacing banana trees is typically around 3 to 4 meters (10 to 13 feet) between plants in a row and 2 to 3 meters (6 to 10 feet) between rows.
 This spacing allows for adequate air circulation, sunlight penetration, and access for management practices such as pruning and harvesting.